DGretta/Music/modular/cre8audio_chipz_cellz_niftycase_bundle_guide.md

 Ignoring that physical arrangement, cable routing, and muscle memory matter as much as patch design.

-**Why this causes problems:** Cellz and NiftyCase poorly positioned creates awkward performance workflow.
-Cable chaos makes troubleshooting impossible.
+**Why this causes problems:** Module arrangement in the case affects workflow ergonomics.
+In compact 84HP space, cable routing and visual clarity matter.
+Poor cable management makes performance awkward and troubleshooting impossible.
 No documented patches means can't recreate sounds.
 Physical aspects undermine musical capability.

 **What this teaches:** Modular performance requires physical design - not just signal flow design.
 Ergonomics, visual clarity, consistent routing, documentation - these aren't optional extras, they're essential skills for functional modular practice.
 This applies to all electronic music performance.